 1. The student must review his/her grade with the course instructor if the student believes the final course grade is incorrect.
 The student has thirty (30) calendar days from the day grades are due in the Records Office of the term in which the grade was earned to consult with the instructor in an effort to review the final grade assigned.
-If, for any reason, the instructor is unavailable, the student should contact the instructor's supervisor to review the course grade.
+If, for any reason, the instructor's supervisor to review the course grade.
 If thirty (30) calendar days have passed from the day grades were due in the Records Office of the term in which the grade was earned prior to the student completing STEP 1, the final course grade stands.
-Possible outcomes of the Final Course Grade Appeal are:
+Possible outcomes of the Final

+Course Grade Appeal are: